 Index Home The Nobel Prize was instituted in 1901, and the first Nobel in medicine was warded to Von Behring.
 He shared stage with other luminaries such as Rontgen for Physics, and Henry Dunant for Peace.
 However, the story behind the first Nobel in Medicine was not without its share of controversies.
 The award was for… Continue reading Story behind the first Nobel Prize in Medicine

-Curies discover ways to find Cure for Cancers
+Curies discover a new way to find Cure for Cancers

 Bug of the soil to treat Tuberculosis